Scizoo/MultiProxyTool/readme.md

 REDIRECTER  => redirect every request to a given webpage or to your
 			   own HTML code.

-JSINJECTOR  => injects javaascript into the html code.
+JSINJECTOR  => injects javascript into the html code.
 Formstealer is one
 			   preset script which can steal username and password and send it to your database